FusionAuth/fusionauth-site/site/learn/expert-advice/authentication/webauthn-explained.md

 You've already seen the high-level authentication flow, but let's take a closer look.
 When a user logs in with WebAuthn, a typical flow is:

-1. The user signals they want to use WebAuthn.
-This could be a previously set cookie, clicking a button, or some other manner.
+1. The system may optionally prompt a user to begin the interaction.
+This could be done with a previously set cookie or some other way to know the user has registered WebAuthn credentials.
+1. The user signals they want to use WebAuthn with interaction, such as clicking a button.
 2. The web server sends a request to the browser.
 3. The browser sends a request to the authenticator.
 4. The authenticator asks the user for their permission.